Black Nerve

 She’s a bit mistaken, on this count.
 Anthimati generally lack the constitution for ichorcraft.
 Where other vesperbanes owe their strength to muscles grown with bat blood, Agrios’s physique is comparable to that of a wretch.

-“Fortunately for you,” he said.
-“My nervecasting makes up for it.”
+“Fortunately for you, though,” he said, “my nervecasting makes up for it.”

 With a break in the middle to restore his enervate reserves, Agrios pulls the cart bearing the crates up with umbrakinesis.